keyboardsurfer/btt-android-studio-config/README.md

   * Import the config file into BTT by going to Preferences->Manage Presets->Import
   * Switch to Android Studio
   * Profit

+## Android Studio Canary
+If you are using Android Studio Canary, use [the canary configuration](btt-android-studio-canary-config.json?raw=true) instead.

 ### Support